kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/09_Deploying_to_Production.md

 ### Packaging a production build

 To package all of our assets in production mode, it is enough to run the `build` task in Gradle via the tool window in IntelliJ IDEA or by running `./gradlew build`.
-This generates an optimized build of your project, applying various impovements such as DCE (dead code elimination).
+This generates an optimized build of your project, applying various improvements such as DCE (dead code elimination).

 After the short wait is over, we'll be greeted by a number of static files inside the `/build/distributions` folder that are ready for deployment.
 They include the JS files, HTML files and other resources required to run our application.
 You can put them on a static HTTP server of your choice, serve them using GitHub Pages, or host them on a cloud provider of your choice.